Kuchteq/MARBS/content/_index.md

 Is MARBS for you?
 Probably yes.
 I don't know how else you would've found this site.
 The script is for three types of people:

 1. People who already know their stuff and just want to automate installing a system without doing the boring stuff you've done a million times.
-2. MARBS users and those who postpone the migration from Xorg to Wayland
+2. LARBS users and those who postpone the migration from Xorg to Wayland
 3. Novices who want to use and learn about a leet hackerman computer setup like those in the movies for either efficiency or looking cool.